-- 15) The depletion of fish stocks in Eastern Canada, with its accompanying unemployment, will lead to a - A) movement from the existing production possibilities frontier to a point inside the production possibilities frontier. - B) shift inward of the existing production possibilities frontier and production at a point on the new PPF. - C) shift outward of the existing production possibilities frontier. - D) movement along the existing production possibilities frontier to a point of less fish production. - E) shift inward of the existing production possibilities frontier plus a movement to a point inside the new production possibilities frontier.
+- 15) The depletion of fish stocks in Eastern Canada, with its accompanying unemployment, will lead to a A) movement from the existing production possibilities frontier to a point inside the production possibilities frontier. - B) shift inward of the existing production possibilities frontier and production at a point on the new PPF. - C) shift outward of the existing production possibilities frontier. - D) movement along the existing production possibilities frontier to a point of less fish production. - E) shift inward of the existing production possibilities frontier plus a movement to a point inside the new production possibilities frontier.

+Answer: E

+Diff: 3 Type: MC

+Topic: Economic Growth

-16) Which of the following quotations illustrates economic growth?
-A) "The firm should lower the price it charges for widgets and gadgets."
-B) "The firm should sell more gadgets, even if it means less widget sales."
-C) "The more and more gadgets the firm produces, the bigger the fall in widget production."
-D) "If the firm invests more in capital equipment, it can expand production next year."
-E) "The firm has been able to lower costs due to its extensive experience in building widgets."
-Answer: D Diff: 2 Type: MC Topic: Economic Growth 17) Economic growth overcome scarcity because A) does; with economic growth the PPF rotates outward and eventually becomes a horizontal line B) does; we will eventually reach the point where we have too much C) does not; we can produce more goods and services but it is still impossible to satisfy all our wants D) does not; economic growth requires capital accumulation and technological change E) does; with economic growth the PPF rotates outward and eventually becomes a vertical line Answer: C Type: MC Topic: Economic Growth Source: MyEconLab 18) In 1960, the production possibilities per person in Canada were than those in Hong Kong.
-Canada devoted of its resources to accumulating capital and the remainder to consumption.
-Hong Kong devoted of its resources to accumulating capital and the remainder to consumption.
-Because Hong Kong devoted a fraction of its resources to accumulating capital, its production possibilities have A) smaller; one-fifth; one-third; greater; expanded more quickly B) smaller; one-third; one-fifth; smaller; not expanded as quickly C) greater; one-third; one-fifth; smaller; not expanded as quickly D) greater; one-half; one-quarter; smaller; not expanded as quickly Answer: D Type: MC Topic: Economic Growth Source: MyEconLab 19) The production possibilities frontier shifts outward when A) tastes and preferences change B) the quantity of money in the economy grows C) prices rise D) human capital accumulates E) the political party in power changes Answer: D
+- 16) Which of the following quotations illustrates economic growth? - A) "The firm should lower the price it charges for widgets and gadgets." - B) "The firm should sell more gadgets, even if it means less widget sales." - C) "The more and more gadgets the firm produces, the bigger the fall in widget production." - D) "If the firm invests more in capital equipment, it can expand production next year." - E) "The firm has been able to lower costs due to its extensive experience in building widgets."

+Answer: D

+Diff: 2 Type: MC

+Topic: Economic Growth

+- 17) Economic growth overcome scarcity because - A) does; with economic growth the PPF rotates outward and eventually becomes a horizontal line - B) does; we will eventually reach the point where we have too much - C) does not; we can produce more goods and services but it is still impossible to satisfy all our wants - D) does not; economic growth requires capital accumulation and technological change - E) does; with economic growth the PPF rotates outward and eventually becomes a vertical line

+Diff: 2 Type: MC Topic: Economic Growth Source: MyEconLab

+- 18) In 1963, the production possibilities per person in Canada were than those in Hong Kong.
+Between 1963 and 2013, Hong Kong's production possibilities have Canada's production possibilities.

+- A) smaller; expanded more quickly than

+- B) smaller; not expanded as quickly as

+- C) greater; not expanded as quickly as

+- D) greater; expanded more quickly than

+- E) greater; expanded at the same rate as

+Answer: D

+Diff: 2 Type: MC

+Topic: Economic Growth

+Source: MyEconLab

+- 19) The production possibilities frontier shifts outward when

+- A) tastes and preferences change.

+- B) the quantity of money in the economy grows.

+- C) prices rise.

+- D) human capital accumulates.

+- E) the political party in power changes.

 - 20) Consider a production possibilities frontier with corn production measured on the vertical axis and car production measured on the horizontal axis.
-Unusually good weather for growing corn shifts . - A) the horizontal intercept of the PPF rightward and the vertical intercept of the PPF upward - B) the horizontal intercept of the PPF rightward but does not shift the vertical intercept of the PPF - C) the vertical intercept of the PPF upward but does not shift the horizontal intercept of the PPF - D) neither the horizontal intercept nor the vertical intercept of the PPF - E) the vertical intercept of the PPF downward and the horizontal intercept of the PPF leftward Answer: C
+Unusually good weather for growing corn shifts - A) the horizontal intercept of the PPF rightward and the vertical intercept of the PPF upward. - B) the horizontal intercept of the PPF rightward but does not shift the vertical intercept of the PPF. - C) the vertical intercept of the PPF upward but does not shift the horizontal intercept of the PPF. - D) neither the horizontal intercept nor the vertical intercept of the PPF. - E) the vertical intercept of the PPF downward and the horizontal intercept of the PPF leftward.